thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_C.md

      - A child with a power level of 2 or below on all categories will be called a squib.
      - A child with 3 or below on all categories will not be invited to any magical school, but might be able to effectively use some magic.
-A program like Kwick Spell might prey on such people.
+       - A program like Kwick Spell might prey on such people.
+       - Such a child might still be called a squib despite actually being able to use magic.
        Hogwarts requires at least a 4 in each of the following categories:
        Dominions, Virtues, and Powers; at least a 4 in *one* of Archangels or angels and at least a 3 in the other; and at least a 3 in each of Cherubim and Principalities.
 However, a child who got in just barely meeting these minimums would be very unlikely to get into NEWT level classes.
    * Because it is possible (16% chance) for the parents' abilities to recombine, these "squibs" who are actually extremely low powered nephilim, can eventually produce higher powered children.
 These children will